-The Safe School Buddies Program (SSB) harnesses the power of younger students to promote kindness and respect of others.
+The Safe School Buddies Program (SSB) is a social-emotional (SEL) learning program that harnesses the power of younger students to promote kindness and respect of others.

-The Safe School Buddies Program empowers and equips socially influential students to promote kindness, respect for others, and to be positive role models with their peers.
-The SSB Program prepares younger students to become upstanders, to set positive and inclusive social norms on campus, and to become Safe School Ambassadors when they enter 4th grade.
+The Safe School Buddies Program is designed for students in first through third grades.
+The SSB Program empowers and equips socially influential students to promote kindness, respect for others, and to be positive role models with their peers.
+It includes a strong literacy component focused on helping young learners meet classroom literacy curriculum standards.
+At its core, the SSB Program prepares younger students to become upstanders, to set positive and inclusive social norms on campus and also to become Safe School Ambassadors when they enter 4th grade.
+This is achieved by focusing on social interactions, emotional awareness and self-regulation.

 When the Safe School Buddies Program is implemented and delivered with fidelity, the following results are expected: